Kruiser8/Kruiz-Control/js/Documentation.md

 Multiple comparisons can be combined in one **If** line using the following `<conjunction>` values: `and`, `or`.

 The `<optional_skip>` value allows you to specify the number of lines to skip if the criteria is not met.
 This value is completely optional and allows for advanced logic handling.
+When skipping lines, multi-line inputs are considered one line and comments are not considered.

 | | |